sarach4erudite/YH_historical_download/Readme.md

 change the quotes [list] in "download_from_yahoo.py", must be in the available quote(s) on Yahoo.

 ## Change download date
-change start_date and end_date in format "YYYY-mm-dd"

-# If there are no data during the date-range it will get error !
+change start_date and end_date in format "YYYY-mm-dd", if there are no data during the date-range it will get error !

 Example how to edit the file :